Antifaschistische Aktion: Establishment

 After a brawl in the Landtag of Prussia between members of the Nazi Party and the KPD left eight people severely injured, the KPD under Thälmann's leadership reacted to the establishment of the Harzburg Front and the Iron Front with a call for their own Unity Front, which they shortly after renamed Antifaschistische Aktion.

 On 26 May 1932, the KPD announced the establishment of Antifaschistische Aktion in the party's newspaper Die Rote Fahne (The Red Flag).
-The new organisation was based on the principle of a communist front, but it remained an integral part of the KPD.
-The KPD described Antifaschistische Aktion as a "red united front under the leadership of the only anti-fascist party, the KPD.".
+The new organisation was based on the principle of a communist front, not a membership organisation, but it remained an integral part of the KPD.
+The KPD described Antifaschistische Aktion as a "red united front under the leadership of the only anti-fascist party, the KPD."

 The organisation held its first rally in Berlin on 10 July 1932, then capital of the Weimar Republic.
 Its two-flag logo, designed by Association of Revolutionary Visual Artists members Max Gebhard and Max Keilson, remains a widely used symbol of militant anti-fascism.

 How many people belonged to Antifaschistische Aktion is difficult to determine because there were no membership cards.
 Rather, it developed out of the practical participation.
-The Red Mass Self-Defense (RMSS) units were absorbed into Antifaschistische Aktion, forming the nuclei of the latter's Unity Committees, organised on a micro-local basis, e.g. in apartment buildings, factories or allotments.
+The Red Mass Self-Defence (RMSS) units were absorbed into Antifaschistische Aktion, forming the nuclei of the latter's Unity Committees, organised on a micro-local basis, e.g. in apartment buildings, factories or allotments.

+Activities

 As well as being involved in political streetfights, the RMSS and Antifaschistische Aktion used their militant approach to develop a comprehensive network of self-defence for communities targeted by the Nazis such as in "tenant protection" (Mieterschutz), action against evictions.
 Initially, the RMSS units had minimal formal membership, but in the second half of 1932 local executive boards were created to co-ordinate the activities of the KPD, the Kampfbund, the RMSS and the now illegal Roter Frontkämpferbund, with the RMSS given a more distinct and almost paramilitary defence role, often co-operating on an ad hoc basis with the Reichsbanner.
+At a local level, Antifaschistische Aktion worked with other left groups, including joint assemblies and demonstrations with SPD and other socialist groups, but the national KPD leadership continued to describe social democracy as the "main enemy".

 With Antifaschistische Aktion, the KPD not only wanted to create a cross-party collection movement dominated by KPD, but they also aimed specifically at the Reichstag election on 31 July 1932.
 The election campaign for the July election is regarded as the most violent in German history.
 In particular between KPD and Nazi supporters, it came to massive clashes and even shootings.
-However, there is little to indicate that the Antifaschistische Aktion set particular accents in suppressing SA terror.
-The same holds true—more generally—for efforts to prevent the transfer of power to the NSDAP.
-At best, the KPD's actions amounted to a propaganda offensive.
-A clear shift in KPD strategy, away from the struggle against the “main enemy" social democracy, did not accompany the launch of the movement.

 After the forced dissolution in the wake of the Machtergreifung in 1933, the movement went underground.